 Stage 2 cancer is larger than the previous stages, and it may have spread to nearby lymph nodes.

-Healthcare professionals will divide stage 2 into
+Healthcare professionals will divide stage 2 into two sections:

 - Stage 2A: Stage 2A could mean one of the following:

 - There is no tumor in the breast, but cancer cells are present in the axillary lymph nodes under the armpit.